-January brings cold and dreary weather to many parts of the country.
-What better time to start saving for a getaway to somewhere more inspiring?
 The sneaky thing about vacations is that once you decide you really need to get away from it all, you may not have saved enough to pay for it.
-So get started now so you aren't stuck in the cold weather, wishing you were on a beach.
+Get started now so you aren't stuck wishing you were on a beach.

 How much to save

 The average amount that American travelers spend on vacation each year is about 3% of their annual pretax income, according to a Fidelity analysis of Consumer Expenditure Survey data from the Bureau of Labor Statistics.
 For example, someone who earns $66,000 per year, will, on average, spend $2,000 on trips.

 In order to save $2,000 to fund an excursion 6 months from now, you would need to save about $332 per month for 6 months.
 If you get paid every other week, that's about $166 per paycheck you'll need to put away for your vacation goal, assuming an annual percentage yield on your savings of 0.2% and making deposits at the end of each month.
 You should (of course) already be saving for retirement and emergencies.

 Think about following our simple "50/15/5" spending and saving guidelines to make sure you can pay for all the essentials, save for the future, and have extra to put away for some fun: